 I am well aware that the ships only show the name when you tap on them, so if you want to learn what they also do and how to approach them, I suggest that you tap and hold on the ship because that will show you everything that you need to know.

-Equip better stuff to your ships
+Equip better items to your ships

 There are several types of items which you can equip to your ship, and depending on how many they can fit, you should try to equip the right weapons which will get a boost from the ship’s bonuses.
 For example, if a ship will increase the missile launcher damage or charge speed, you should definitely purchase and equip a decent missile launcher.